jslovers/Welcome-to-JSLovers/README.md

 ## :pushpin: How to Submit a Talk?
 - Please create an issue by adding prefix *(talk-)* or is it is code-lab add prefx *(codelab-)*
-- Please mention - your name, profile (linkdin, twitter).
+- Please mention - your name, profile (linkdin, twitter), and the location (Delhi, Bangalore, Pune, Mumbai, Jaipur).
 - Please metion talk name, description, pre-requists, code-lab/talk duration.